 Cross-contamination is the leading cause of waterborne disease.
 This occurs whenever the water contacts anything that is contaminated or objectionable.
-Wherever cross-connections can occur is known as a cross-connection.
+Wherever this can occur is known as a crossconnection.
 As the water supplier, the city is mandated by State of Oregon drinking water rules (OAR 333-061-0020, 0070 through 0074) to eliminate or control all actual and potential cross-connections.

 A cross-connection is any actual or potential connection between drinking water piping and any other substance.
 Examples of cross-connections include residential irrigation, fire sprinkler systems, commercial beverage dispensers, boilers and garden hose spray attachments.
-In most cases, a backflow assembly can be installed to prevent a crossconnection.
+In most cases, a backflow assembly can be installed to prevent a cross-connection.
 If you would like to know if your home or commercial building is safe from cross-contamination, call the city's water quality specialist at 503.786.7637 for a free safety survey.

 If you know of any backflow assemblies on your property, have them tested annually by a certified tester-it's the law.
-The Oregon Drinking Water Program (DWP) provides a current list of Oregon Health Authority (OHA)-certified Backflow Assembly Testers.
+The Oregon Drinking Water Program (DWP) provides a current list of Oregon Health Authority (OHA)-certified Backflow Assembly Testers at yourwater.oregon.gov/backflow. php?county=Clackamas.
 Community members can use this list to contact a tester who currently certified, available and appropriate licensed to test assemblies for compensation.
 Only OHA-certified testers can test assemblies in Oregon.